craigahobbs/hobbs-family-cookbook/README.md

 # The Hobbs Family Cookbook

-Click here to launch the [The Hobbs Family Cookbook](https://craigahobbs.github.io/hobbs-family-cookbook/#categories.0=Introduction).
+Click here to open the [The Hobbs Family Cookbook](https://craigahobbs.github.io/hobbs-family-cookbook/#categories.0=Introduction).